Wayfinder

 Gameplay Events

-Events in Wayfinder are Puzzles, Combat Encounters, Trials, Games of Chance, and Narrative Devices that are often randomly generated into Dungeons or out in the world that players complete either by themselves or in a group.
-I created a fair number of them to be used in Quests.
+Events in Wayfinder are puzzles, combat encounters, trials, games of chance, and narrative devices that are often randomly generated into dungeons or the open world that players complete either by themselves or in a group.
+I created many different events to be used in my quests.

 Dungeon Events:

-Often as a part of making the Main Story Quests, I have also designed and created many Events using Unreal Engine Blueprints in Wayfinder.
-Most of the Events I created were designed to support a Questline I was working on.
-If a Quest required the player to find and eliminate an enemy in a Dungeon, I would set up a Combat Encounter in an empty Event Level, assign the enemy to the Combat Manager, set the Event to grant the player an “Enemy Defeated” tag when the Encounter is completed, and then set the Event to spawn only when the player is on the right Quest and Quest Objective.
+As part of developing the main story quests in Wayfinder, I also designed and created numerous events using Unreal Engine Blueprints.
+Most of these events were built to support specific questlines.
+For example, if a Quest required the player to find and eliminate an enemy in a Dungeon, I would set up a Combat Encounter in an empty Event Level, assign the enemy to the Combat Manager, set the Event to grant the player an “Enemy Defeated” tag when the Encounter is completed, and then set the Event to spawn only when the player is on the right Quest and Quest Objective.
 I also had the opportunity to work on an Event that was unrelated to Quests that ended up being cut before release.
 Internally, we called the Event: “Equilibrium”.
 In this Event, the player would attempt to balance Radiant and Shadow elements to complete the Event.
 Depending on the balance of the two elements, or the imbalance, players would be rewarded or met with a challenging Enemy Encounter.
 The Event was designed to be replayable, so players were incentivized to try to find the Event in the Dungeon again next time to obtain different rewards based on how they chose to complete the Event each time.

 Dungeon Quests: